-Curriculum Design and Implementation
+Curriculum Intent and Implementation

 Every student who is capable will follow the EBacc route at KS4 with two other choices to ensure breadth of learning.
-Pupils are encouraged to carry on with their specialist subject chosen in Year 9 with strong take up of the arts and social sciences.
-Our breadth of offer at KS4 caters for the full range of ability with GCSEs, vocational qualifications and the Princes Trust qualification for pupils who need extra support with their personal and social development.
+Students are encouraged to carry on with their specialist subject chosen in Year 9 with strong take up of the arts and social sciences.
+Our breadth of offer at KS4 caters for the full range of ability with GCSEs, vocational qualifications and the Princes Trust qualification for Students who need extra support with their personal and social development.
 Triple science is offered to extend our most enthusiastic Scientists not just our most able ones.
 Photography GCSE and Child Development BTEC are examples of popular KS4 courses that we offer to meet the skills and interests of our intake.

 Core RE, Citizenship, PSHE and IT continue at KS4 to ensure that the Community and Respect parts of our ethos continue to feature strongly.

 All students study GCSEs in English Language, English Literature, Mathematics, Science (combined or triple science).
 Most students also study at least one modern foreign language, History and Geography.
 Further GCSE options include Art, Citizenship, Computer Science, Product Design Photography and vocational options include Child Development, Drama, Health and Social Care, Hospitality and Catering and Sport Science

 Key Stage 5